paupauorg/github-redmine-migration/readme.md

 ORGANIZATION: 'organization_name'
 ````

-The user should be an administratrator.
+The user should be an administrator.
+And you should have a custom_field called `close_date` with type date, avalailable for all projects.

 ### 3. Running the script